isabellacopland/react-technical-test-/README.md

 # Instructions

-<ul> Clone this repo
+1. Clone this repo
-<ul> cd into repo
+2. cd into repo
-<ul> Run npm install to install required dependencies
+3. Run npm install to install required dependencies
-<ul> Run npm start to start the project, the app will compile on localhost 3000 and will open in browser automatically
+4. Run npm start to start the project, the app will compile on localhost 3000 and will open in browser automatically
-<ul> Run npm test to tests if desired
+5. Run npm test to tests if desired

 # If I had more time